joemaddalone/gridset/README.md

 	cx: center x coordinate of the column,
 	cy: center y coordinate of the column,
 	ci: index of the column,
-	cells: a flat array of all of the cells in the column }
+	cells: an array of the cells in the column
+}
 ```